amora479/website/content/course/bju/content/cps230/labs/lab8.md

 ## Debugging

 Now let's turn to debugging.
+There are two debuggers built into DOSBox-X, a very old debugger from the DOS era and a new graphical one.
+We'll use the graphical one since it is a bit easier and the layout is more familiar.
 Type the following into your DOSBox console window:

-        C:\>debug lab8.com
+        C:\>debugbox lab8.com

 Everything should freeze.
 That's because the debugger is waiting for your input!
-Select the *other* DOSBox window.
+Select the *other* DOSBox window that appeared.
 It should look like this:

 ![The DOSBox Debugger Window](/course/bju/content/cps230/images/lab8_debugger_annotated.png)

 Type `help` and press Enter.
 You can see the output in the lower window pane; you can scroll it up and down (to read it all) with the `Home` and `End` keys.

+A few pointers to get you started:

+* `Up Arrow / Down Arrow` should change the line of assembly that you are on.
+* `F9` will set a breakpoint
+* `F10` will step over the current instruction
+* `F11` will follow a call statement to the function your are jumping to
+* `F5` will continue execution until termination or the next breakpoint
+* `Page Up / Page Down` will scroll through memory (but memory addresses work differently in DOS)

-Find the information about how to single step/etc.  Experiment!
-In particular, figure out how to display the contents of memory at a given address (in the hex-dump pane near the top of the debugger window).
+Experiment!
+In particular, figure out how to jump to a specific memory address (in the hex-dump pane near the top of the debugger window).

 ## Personalizing